Shalyne-Waweru/Akan-Name-Generator/README.md

 - Javascript

 ## Behaviour Driven Development
-+ BEHAVIOUR: Display a form for entering the century, year, month, date and gender
++ BEHAVIOUR: Display a form for picking date and gender
-    * INPUT: "User's birthday Century, Year, Month and Date"
+    * INPUT: "User's date of birth"
     * INPUT: "User's selected gender"
-    * OUTPUT: "Display a User's Akan Name According to Submitted Month and Gender"
+    * OUTPUT: "Display the user's Akan Name according to their gender"

- + BEHAVIOUR: Display an alert error message if the century entered is invalid
-    * INPUT: "21"
-    * OUTPUT: "Enter a valid century between 18 and 20!"

- + BEHAVIOUR: Display an alert error message if the month entry is invalid
+ + BEHAVIOUR: Displays an alert error message if the date picker is left blank
-    * INPUT: "14"
+    * INPUT: ""
-    * OUTPUT: "Enter a valid month!"
+    * OUTPUT: "Pick your birth date!"

- + BEHAVIOUR: Display an alert error message if the date entry is invalid
+ + BEHAVIOUR: Displays an alert error message if the gender is not selected
-    * INPUT: "0"
+    * INPUT: ""
-    * OUTPUT: "Enter a valid date!"
+    * OUTPUT: "Select your gender!"

 ## License info
 MIT License